Shawntru/mod4-tech-challenges/palindromic_nums.md

   parseInt(currentNum.split('').reverse().join(), 10)
 Declare array for collecting interesting numbers Declare currentNum variable, starting at 0
+Inside a while loop, while interesting numbers arr length is !== 25:
 Declare reverseNum by calling reversing function for currentNum Declare sum variable as currentNum + reverseNum,
 If the sum <= 1000 then return and increment currentNum by 1.